 I had never experienced vertigo before, and it really scared me (one episode happened while I was driving), so I called my ENT again, who suggested a brain MRI to check for brain tumors.

-I had the brain MRI in April of 2016, and discovered, unbelievably, again, that everything was “fine”.
+I had the brain MRI in April of 2016, and discovered, unbelievably, and yet again, that everything was “fine”.
 No fluid, no tumors, no inflammation or infections of any kind.
 At that time, he officially diagnosed me with migraines.
 I didn’t believe that my scans were clean, so he showed them to me, but I still wasn’t convinced.

 I decided to see a surgical ENT for a second opinion, and was brushed off once again.
 Even with the chronic head pressure and all the other symptoms, this guy claimed that my “migraine” had morphed, because headaches do that.
 He dismissed me and told me to take magnesium, Vitamin B2, and CoQ10, which was useless.